New drug combo shows promise for Hard-to-Treat brain cancer

 Summary

-This early-phase study tests a combination of two drugs (acalabrutinib and durvalumab) for people with primary central nervous system lymphoma, a rare brain cancer.
-The study includes up to 25 patients whose cancer has returned or who cannot receive standard chemotherapy.
-The main goal is to find a safe dose and check for side effects.
+This early-phase study tests a combination of two drugs, acalabrutinib and durvalumab, in people with primary central nervous system (CNS) lymphoma—a rare and aggressive brain cancer.
+The study includes up to 25 patients whose cancer has returned after prior treatment or who cannot receive standard high-dose chemotherapy.
+The goal is to find a safe dose and see if the combination can shrink tumors.

 Disclaimer